praxis-live/support/docs/coding-annotations-extra.md

 ```

 Specify a property is read only.
 No port will be created.
 Attempts to set the property
 via its control will fail.
-The variable can still be set in code and read via the control.
+The _field can still be set in code_ and read via the control.

 ### Example